10up/eight-day-week/readme.txt

 Article Status
 Issue Publication
 Issue Status
-Any of these can be disabled by returning a falsey value from the following filter format:
+Any of these can be disabled by returning a false value from the following filter format:
 `
 add_filter( 'Eight_Day_Week\Plugins\load_$plugin', '__return_false' );
 `